The Cavaliers Drum and Bugle Corps: 1993 - Present

-From August 2, 2001 through July 25, 2003, The Cavaliers won a DCI record sixty-four (64) contests in a row.
+From August 2, 2001, through July 25, 2003, The Cavaliers won a DCI record sixty-four (64) contests in a row.
 The 2003 show, "Spin Cycle" by Richard Saucedo won the last DCM Championship before the top corps abandoned the circuit, and the DCI Southwestern Regional before The Blue Devils caught up and won both the Midwestern Regional and DCI East.
 The two corps went into DCI Championships in Orlando seemingly neck-and-neck, but the Devils dominated the Championships, and rather than The Cavaliers getting their sixth crown, the Devils gained their eleventh.
 In 2004, the corps hosted a percussion reunion; Cavalier drummers from 1948 through 2004, including every snare drummer since 1961, gathered to play together.
 Then The Cavaliers' "007" show of tunes from James Bond movies powered through the season, losing once to the Devils and twice to The Cadets en route to the sixth DCI title that had eluded the corps the previous year.
 After the DCI Championships in Denver, The Cavaliers, The Cadets, Madison Scouts, Phantom Regiment, Blue Devils, and Santa Clara Vanguard, the winners of all but two DCI Championships made a four show tour through California.
 In early 2008, Jeff Fiedler stepped down after seventeen years as The Cavaliers' director.
 He was replaced by former director Adolph DeGrauwe.
 After their 2006 title, The Cavaliers remained in the top four at DCI Finals until finishing eighth in 2012, seventh in 2013, and sixth in 2014.

-Sponsorship

-The Cavaliers Drum & Bugle Corps is a 501(c)(3) not-for-profit organization sponsored by The Village of Rosemont, Illinois and has a Board of Directors.
-The Chairman Emeritus is Don Warren, the Corps Chairman is Adolph DeGrauwe, the Corps President is Chris Hartowicz, the Executive Director is Monte Mast, the Corps Director is Michael Vaughn.
-In addition to The Cavaliers Drum & Bugle Corps, the organization also sponsors Chromium Winds, a co-ed indoor marching wind ensemble that will compete in WGI Winds. the Classic Cavaliers alumni; Midwest Connection, an all-age community-based drum and bugle corps that will compete in DCI's SoundSport; and GearWORKS which hosts "Chop Sessions"– intensive workshops geared towards students looking to develop their individual skills for drum corps, winter percussion, indoor winds, and other performing ensembles.

-In conjunction with the all-male Cavaliers Indoor Percussion that performs in WGI Independent World class, the organization is also co-sponsoring, with the Crystal Lake Strikers performing arts organization, Crystal Lake Thunder, a new co-ed percussion ensemble that will compete in WGI's Independent A class.
+They then returned to DCI's top four in 2017.

+In addition to the drum and bugle corps, The Cavaliers Arts, Performance & Education, Inc. also sponsors Chromium Winds, an indoor winds group that competes in WGI.